 Roughly 80% of the conversations come from 20% of the same subjects.

-Among your peers you generally speak about similar topics everyday.
-Make a list of those subjects and do a in-depth reading.
+Among your peers, you generally speak about similar topics every day.
+Make a list of those subjects and do an in-depth reading.
 It will make you get familiar with words you can use in your conversations.

 Example: If you are an insurance seller.
 Terms like annuity, assets, copayment, floater, indemnity are important for you.
-Learning about “annuity” will revel terms like perpetuity and amortization.
+Learning about “annuity” will reveal terms like perpetuity and amortization.

 This technique can be applied to any topic.

-Thesaurus.com is a great free website you can refer.
-For “pursuit” it showed the following words hunt, inquiry, quest, following, hunting, pursual and more.
+Thesaurus.com is a great free website you can refer to.
+For “pursuit” it showed the following words hunt, inquiry, quest, following, hunting, pursual, and more.

-A design project by Chandan Kumar where each words is explained with an illustration and meaning of the word in written form.
+A design project by Chandan Kumar where each word is explained with an illustration and meaning of the word in written form.

 4. Magoosh GRE Flashcards